stucchio/Homepage/content/alien_intelligences_and_discriminatory_algorithms.md

 Out [15]: -0.0107252756984
 ```

 So in this case, our model has a disparate impact because it accurately reflects the world.
 If we want to avoid a disparate impact, the only way we can do that is by adding `+0.30` to the scores of black people, but then we'll be increasing the squared error significantly.
+We also have no bias.

 ## What if measurements are biased?